 Located just 30 minutes from downtown in southwest suburban Lemont, Ruffled Feathers is the only Pete and P.B.
 Dye designed golf course in Chicagoland.
 It features one of the most spectacular set of par 3’s in the state of Illinois, numerous “signature” holes and offers all the comforts of a private club.

 The course sits on a beautiful stretch of property that is highlighted by a large clubhouse and banquet facility which was recently renovated.
-The club’s owner Arcis Golf made a significant investment in the renovation and the results are splendid.
-Golfers would be wise to consider checking out the restaurant at Ruffled Feathers and enjoy great food in a sparkling new and inviting environment.
+Golfers would be wise to consider checking out the restaurant at Ruffled Feathers and enjoy great food in an inviting environment.

 Since it opened, Ruffled Feathers has been a course that local golfers have respected and admired.
 Experiencing the 18-hole championship layout is truly a private country club atmosphere, with an expansive practice facility, exceptional course conditioning and one of the most challenging golf courses in the Chicagoland area.
 For those in the know, the Dye-designed Ruffled Feathers has always compared favorably with the more well-known Cog Hill Dubsdread course, which is located less than a mile away.